Get advice on heat networks

 - good customer service

-- improving reliability of energy supply
+- improved reliability of supply

 - transparent, easy to understand energy bills